onsi/ginkgo/index.md

 Finally, when running in parallel, each parallel process will run `BeforeSuite` and `AfterSuite` functions.
 [Look here](#parallel-specs) for more on running tests in parallel.

-### Documenting Complex `It`s: `By`
+### Documenting Complex `It`s and `Specify`s: `By`

-As a rule, you should try to keep your `It`s, `BeforeEach`es, etc. short and to the point.
+As a rule, you should try to keep your `It`s and `Specify`s, `BeforeEach`es, etc. short and to the point.
 Sometimes this is not possible, particularly when testing complex workflows in integration-style tests.
 In these cases your test blocks begin to hide a narrative that is hard to glean by looking at code alone.
 Ginkgo provides `by` to help in these situations.
 Here's a hokey example:

     var _ = Describe("Browsing the library", func() {
         BeforeEach(func() {